 You should update your records if you change the appearance of or add new parts to your bike.

-Once you have accomplished this, register your bike with a national registry program like Project 529 (https://project529.com/garage/).
-If your bike is on campus, you should register it with the Macalester College Security department.
+Off campus or at home, you can register your bike with a national registry program like Project 529 (https://project529.com/garage/).

 Lock Your Bike Properly